The Classification of Real Singularities Using SINGULAR. Part II: The Structure of the Equivalence Classes of the Unimodal Singularities: On the Computation of the Results

 \section{On the Computation of the Results}

 Based on the previous section, the results presented in Section~\ref{sec:results} can be computed using \Singular{} for all those singularity types which are covered by Theorem~\ref{thm:sufficient_sets}.
 The main tools for these computations are elimination, Gr\"obner covers, and primary decomposition.
+For details on these topics, we refer to \citet{GP2008}.
 For each pair of singularity subtypes~$T_1, T_2$, the computation follows the same structure: One can first compute the set $P_1(T_1, T_2)$ using elimination and factorization.
 The set $P_2(T_1, T_2)$ can then be derived from this as the intersection of $P_1(T_1, T_2)$ with $\R \times \R$.
 In order to determine $P_3(T_1, T_2)$, one finally has to check for each point or branch in $P_2(T_1, T_2)$ whether or not there is a real transformation which changes the parameter in such a way.
 Gr\"obner covers and primary decomposition are convenient tools to simplify the often complicated ideals which occur in this last step.

 Although our approach is almost algorithmic, we do not present it as an algorithm here because each case requires slightly different means depending on the intermediate results.
-Especially the computation of $P_3(T_1, T_2)$ is rather straighforward in some cases whereas it requires careful considerations in other cases.
+Especially the computation of $P_3(T_1, T_2)$ is rather straightforward in some cases whereas it requires careful considerations in other cases.

 However, writing down every detail of the computations for each case is beyond the scope of this section.
 Instead, we present the general framework and give explicit \Singular{} commands for $T_1 = T_2 = X_9^{++}$ which is one of the more complicated cases (cf. Theorem~\ref{thm:X9}).